elastic/terraform-provider-elasticstack/docs/resources/kibana_synthetics_monitor.md

 Optional:

+- `check` (String) The check request settings..
+Raw JSON object, use `jsonencode` function to represent JSON
 - `ipv4` (Boolean) Whether to ping using the ipv4 protocol.
 - `ipv6` (Boolean) Whether to ping using the ipv6 protocol.
 - `max_redirects` (Number) The maximum number of redirects to follow.
 Default: `0`
 - `mode` (String) The mode of the monitor.
 Can be "all" or "any".
 If you’re using a DNS-load balancer and want to ping every IP address for the specified hostname, you should use all.
+- `password` (String) The password for authenticating with the server.
+The credentials are passed with the request.
+- `proxy_header` (String) Additional headers to send to proxies during CONNECT requests..
+Raw JSON object, use `jsonencode` function to represent JSON
 - `proxy_url` (String) The URL of the proxy to use for this monitor.
+- `response` (String) Controls the indexing of the HTTP response body contents to the `http.response.body.contents` field..
+Raw JSON object, use `jsonencode` function to represent JSON
 - `ssl_supported_protocols` (List of String) List of allowed SSL/TLS versions.
 - `ssl_verification_mode` (String) Controls the verification of server certificates.
+- `username` (String) The username for authenticating with the server.
+The credentials are passed with the request.

 <a id="nestedatt--tcp"></a>